MPI-Dortmund/cryolo/source/tutorials/data_preparation_filament_tomo.rst

 .. include:: text_modules/data_prep_filament_save.rst

 In the folder :file:`boxes` you just created, you will find three subdirectories :file:`CBOX_FILAMENT`.
 One file for each tomogram.
-Each file contains filament coordinates segmented (according :guilabel:`box distance`) into several boxes.
+Each file contains filament coordinates segmented (according :guilabel:`inter-box distance`) into several boxes.

 Create a new folder called :file:`train_annot` and copy the files from :file:`CBOX_FILAMENT` into this folder.
 Alternatively you can also directly specify the :file:`CBOX_FILAMENT` folder during the configuration step.